-Don’t mistake satisfaction for engagement.
-They’re not the same thing.
-Here’s the difference between a satisfied and engaged employee.
+Don’t mistake satisfaction for engagement, though, as they’re not the same thing.
+Here’s the difference between a satisfied and engaged employee:

 Safety: I can show my true self at work without fear of negative consequences.